diamondburned/docs/src/README.md

 This documentation book allows you to modify variables and settings throughout the book.
-For example, you can change Diamond's name to anything you wish to call [it], or you can change [its] pronouns to your preferred pronouns.
+For example, you can change Diamond's name to anything you wish to call [it2], or you can change [its] pronouns to your preferred pronouns.
 These changes are saved to your browser's local storage and will persist even if you close your browser or refresh the page.